Election Reflection II: Labour’s Journey Back to the Future

 This is the second in a 3-part series of reflections on the 2017 UK General Election.

-The 2017 general election first and foremost marked a return to two party politics.
-Though neither party secured a parliamentary majority, the Conservatives and Labour simultaneously received their highest vote share since 1983 and 1997, respectively.
-At the same time, the SNP, Liberal Democrats and the Greens saw a decrease in their vote share, whilst the UKIP vote collapsed entirely.
+The 2017 General Election first and foremost marked a return to two-party politics.
+Though neither party secured a parliamentary majority, the Conservatives and Labour simultaneously received their highest vote shares since 1983 and 1997 respectively.
+At the same time, the Scottish National Party, Liberal Democrats and the Greens saw reductions in their vote shares, whilst the UK Independence Party’s vote collapsed entirely.

-These results certainly bring into question the technocratic consensus that Labour’s electoral success had to come from the centre.
-As the party moved toward a more radical socialist economic agenda, they instead managed to pick up a great number of votes from other left-of-centre parties whilst, surprisingly, the decision of UKIP to field candidates in only 377 of the 650 seats, according to Chris Cook, actually ‘probably helped the Labour party’ more than the Conservatives, given the way in which the anti-establishment element of Corbynism seems to have appealed to the core UKIP vote.
+These results certainly call into question the technocratic consensus that Labour’s electoral success had to come from the centre.
+As the party moved towards a more radical socialist economic agenda, they managed to pick up a great number of votes from other left-of-centre parties whilst, surprisingly, the decision of UKIP to field candidates in only 377 of the 650 seats, according to Chris Cook, in fact ‘probably helped the Labour party’ more than the Conservatives, given the way in which the anti-establishment element of Corbynism seems to have appealed to the core UKIP vote.

-Many people within the Labour movement who have supported Jeremy Corbyn through thin and thinner, will consequently be tempted to rehash these arguments about electability and to re-recite their tales of betrayal regarding the sinister ‘PLP’ and ‘MSM’.
-But, aside from the self-destructiveness of such an inward-looking response, this ignores the fact that the vast majority of the Parliamentary Labour Party and the mainstream media operated on the genuine belief that Jeremy Corbyn was utterly unelectable.
-This was perfectly understandable given the clear and consistent Tory poll leads which were unable to account for the ‘remarkable’ youth turnout and the unforeseen ‘stumbles’ of the Conservative campaign.
-Now that Jeremy Corbyn’s electability must be taken seriously, though, the debates will quickly be reframed by a new political context.
+Many people within the Labour movement who supported Jeremy Corbyn through thin and thinner, will consequently be tempted to rehash arguments about electability and to re-recite their tales of betrayal regarding the sinister ‘PLP’ and ‘MSM’.
+But, aside from the self-destructiveness of such an inward-looking response, this ignores the fact that the vast majority of the Parliamentary Labour Party and the mainstream media operated on a heartfelt belief that Jeremy Corbyn was utterly unelectable.
+This was perfectly understandable given the clear and consistent Tory poll leads which failed to pick up the ‘remarkable’ youth turnout and to spot the effects of the unforeseen ‘stumbles’ of the Conservative campaign.
+Now that Jeremy Corbyn’s electability must be taken seriously the debates will quickly be reframed by a new political context.

 As Philip Collins from the Times put it: